tera-si/CTF-Note-Template-Generator/README.md

 It requires that both scans be of the same machine.
 If differing IPs were parsed from each file, the script will abort.

-At the moment it also requires both scans be of the same OS (if OS detection were enabled during any of the nmap scans).
-If differing OSs were parsed from each file, the script will abort.
-(But I might remove this check since OS detection are just gusses anyway, so it is not unsurprising if both scans returned different OS.
-But then I will need a way to reconcile the conflict.)

 ```
 $ python3 generator.py tcp-scan.xml udp-scan.xml